pettermahlen/voltdb-pom/README.txt

 building VoltDB; you'll need to do that using methods supplied by VoltDB themselves, or get binary distributions for them.

 The value of using the pom files defined here is that they list the transitive dependencies required by VoltDB, meaning that setting up a project using VoltDB in your IDE will be easier.
+You will still need to supply the Java library path parameter for the native libraries.

 To install server and client jars into your local repository, do: